chinapedia/wikipedia.abstract.en/Page/Pelvic_inflammatory_disease.md

 Signs and symptoms

-Blausen_0719_PelvicInflammatoryDisease.pngSymptoms in PID range from none to severe.
+Symptoms in PID range from none to severe.
 If there are symptoms, then fever, cervical motion tenderness, lower abdominal pain, new or different discharge, painful intercourse, uterine tenderness, adnexal tenderness, or irregular menstruation may be noted.[31][32][33][34]

 Other complications include endometritis, salpingitis, tubo-ovarian abscess, pelvic peritonitis, periappendicitis, and perihepatitis.[35]